 “Do you believe your father loves you?”

 “How do you know?
 Have you seen this love?
 Has it come out of him in a brilliant flash and wrapped you up in a twinkle of flowers?
-Can you conjure it with incantations?”
+Can you conjure it from the sky with incantations?”

 “Then how do you know?
 If it isn’t made of atoms?
 If you can’t pour it into a bottle and weigh it?”